 Dietary therapy for Crohn’s patients is being increasingly recognized as a vital part of overall care.
 In a real sense, the patient must become an active partner in her or his care.
 Dietary therapy means that the patient or the caregiver of a patient understands the importance of the following in Crohn’s patients.

-A full outline of this information can be accessed on the Crohn’s Disease Dietary Therapy page.
+A full outline of this information can be accessed in the Diet block below.

 Fiber, Prebiotics, and Probiotics